eliranwong/bible-verse-parser/README.md

 > python3 BibleVerseParser.py [file]

-Tag all files in a folder, where [folder] is the filename:
+Tag all files in a folder, where [folder] is the folder name:

 > python3 BibleVerseParser.py [folder]